 Taxis are governed by strict laws in the way in which way they must be used and maintained.
-As a taxi driver you have a responsibility for the safeguard of the general public, therefore, contravention of the laws for taxi drivers is treated harshly.
+As a taxi driver you have a responsibility for the safeguarding of the general public, therefore, contravention of the laws for taxi drivers is treated harshly.

 There are strict criteria that must be met in order for a person to legally drive a taxi, and this includes the registration and licensing of the vehicle itself.

 There are number of rules and regulations that apply specifically to taxi drivers and the vehicles that they drive.

 Common taxi offences include:

 Illegal taxi driving and soliciting for hire are serious offences.
 If the driver a private hire vehicle is caught soliciting for business, then their taxi licence could be revoked and they would face a fine of up to £1,000.

 If you are driving a private hire taxi, the law requires that your fare must be pre-booked.
 If your fare is not pre-booked and you are caught soliciting for fares, this is known as ‘taxi touting’ (illegally plying for business) and you could receive a fine of up to £100 and have your licence revoked.

 Taxi touting falls under two main categories: